-Canon 1D Mark III versus Canon 1Ds Mark III
+Canon 1D Mark III vs 1Ds Mark III

-The Canon EOS-1D Mark III and the Canon EOS-1Ds Mark III are two professional cameras that were announced, respectively, in February 2007 and August 2007.
+The Canon EOS-1D Mark III and the Canon EOS-1Ds Mark III are two professional cameras that were revealed to the public, respectively, in February 2007 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark III) and a full frame (1Ds Mark III) sensor.
-The 1D Mark III has a resolution of 10.1 megapixel, whereas the 1Ds Mark III provides 21 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1D Mark III has a resolution of 10.1 megapixels, whereas the 1Ds Mark III provides 21 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1D Mark III vs Canon 1Ds Mark III
+Body comparison: Canon 1D Mark III vs 1Ds Mark III

-The physical size and weight of the Canon 1D Mark III and the Canon 1Ds Mark III are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Canon 1D Mark III and the Canon 1Ds Mark III is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark III – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1Ds Mark III is somewhat smaller (2 percent) than the Canon 1D Mark III.
 However, the 1Ds Mark III is markedly heavier (20 percent) than the 1D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.